 - (a) Each cannabis establishment, prior to commencing adult-use cannabis operations, shall: - (1) Conduct an initial comprehensive inventory of all cannabis at the establishment.
-If a cannabis establishment commences business with no cannabis on hand, the cannabis establishment shall record this as the initial inventory; and - (2) Establish ongoing inventory controls and procedures for the conduct of inventory reviews and comprehensive inventories of cannabis, which shall enable the establishment to detect any diversion, theft or loss in a timely manner. - (b) All inventories, procedures and other documents required by this section shall be maintained on the premises and produced in accordance with section 21a-421j-6 of these Policies and Procedures.
+If a cannabis establishment commences business with no cannabis on hand, the cannabis establishment shall record this as the initial inventory; and - (2) Establish ongoing inventory controls and procedures for [the conduct of] conducting inventory reviews and comprehensive inventories of cannabis, which shall enable the establishment to detect any diversion, theft or loss in a timely manner. - (b) All cannabis [inventories, procedures and other documents required by this section] shall be maintained at the establishment, except when in the process of transport, [on the premises] and produced in accordance with section 21a-421j-6 of these Policies and Procedures.